EFT, decoupling, Higgs boson mixing, and higher dimensional operators: Electroweak Precision Observables

-where $m_h^2=2\lambda_h v^2$.
 For the computation of the oblique parameters we only consider the radiative corrections from the scalar-involved diagrams shown in Fig.~\ref{fig:feynman_diagrams}, since the other diagrams will provide the same contribution to BSM and SM theory, therefore dropping out from the deviation.
 The explicit expressions are given in the appendix~\ref{app:fullsing}.

-\allowdisplaybreaks Equation~\eqref{eqn:mixing} clearly shows that the light (heavy) scalar couplings to the SM particles are suppressed by a factor of $\cos\theta$ ($\sin\theta$).
+\allowdisplaybreaks Eq.~\eqref{eqn:mixing} clearly shows that the light (heavy) scalar couplings to the SM particles are suppressed by a factor of $\cos\theta$ ($\sin\theta$).
 Therefore, the contributions to the gauge boson self-energies get modified by a factor of $\cos^2{\theta}$ or $\sin^2\theta$ depending on the neutral scalar coupled to.
 We then express the mixing angle regarding the BSM parameters in the potential.
-Limits are then imposed on the independent BSM parameters (in our case, it is just $\eta_S$) and the mass of the heavy scalar ($M_{\cal{S}}$) using the constraints of {\sc{GFitter}} data~\cite{Haller:2018nnx} as shown in Fig.~\ref{fig:full_theory_CI}.
+Limits are then imposed on the independent BSM parameters (in our case, we choose this $\eta_S$, the mixing angle can then be inferred from Eq.~\eqref{eq:cos2theta} for allowed regions) and the mass of the heavy scalar ($M_{\cal{S}}$) using the constraints of {\sc{GFitter}} data~\cite{Haller:2018nnx} as shown in Fig.~\ref{fig:full_theory_CI}.